 The beautiful village of Youlgreave or Youlgrave (more on that later) is one of the largest villages in the Peak District.
 It’s a lovely place with history around every corner, and it’s surrounded on all sides by the most stunning countryside.

 Youlgreave stands on a limestone shelf above the confluence of Lathkill Dale and Bradford Dale, with the crystal-clear rivers running through the valleys below.
-The wide grassy banks of the River Bradford make a perfect picnicking spot, and the river even has designated swimming areas.
+The wide grassy banks of the River Bradford make a perfect picnicking spot.

 There is significant evidence of early human activity in the area around Youlgreave, and a number of archaeological artefacts found locally date from the early Neolithic to the late Bronze Age.
 The Neolithic henge of Arbor Low, one of the largest in England, is situated only 3 miles west of the village.